andmitrou/NodeJS-Site-Manage/README.md

 # NodeJS-Site-Manage
 NodeJs Site Manager

-A desktop management app for managing NodeJs sites using Express server.
+A desktop management app for managing NodeJs sites using Express server.<br/>
+You can Create a new Site, Manage Existing Site, Manage Running instances of sites, Back up.
 Developed with WPF, C# and NodeJs.

 ## 1. Central Screen